backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 ### getStatus (relayTxId: string) : Promise<TxStatus[]>

-Gets status information about this relay tx id. `getStatus` returns an array of broadcasts, ordered from most recent to oldest, representing each of the times any.sender has broadcast this relay transaction, and at what price.
+Gets status information about this relay tx id. `getStatus` returns an array of broadcasts, ordered from most recent to oldest, representing each of the times Backbone Cabal has broadcast this relay transaction, and at what price.
 See the [Status API](../API.md#Status)

 ```ts
 const statusInfos = await client.getStatus(relayTxId);